-The Office of Probation and Pretrial Services is accepting applications for the position of U.S. Probation & Pretrial Services Officer.
+The Office of Probation and Pretrial Services for the District of Utah is accepting transfer applications for the position of U.S. Probation & Pretrial Services Officer.
 The position is a Court Personnel System classification level 25, 27 or 28, based on qualifications.
 This position has promotional potential up to a CL28 without further competition.
-The starting salary at a CL25 is \$45,682 - \$57,118, CL27 is \$55,266 - \$69,107 or CL28 is \$66,250 - \$82,830 annually.
-This position is open to all qualified individuals; transfers are welcomed up to a CL28.
-Preference will be given to applications received by July 7, 2023.
+This position is open to all qualified transfers, up to a CL28.
 This position will be located in the Salt Lake City, Utah office.
-More than one position will be hired from this selection process.
+More than one position may be hired from this selection process.